suf102/Data-and-Machine-Learning-Portfolio/README.md

-# Machine Learning From Scratch.
+# Machine Learning.

-In this repository I am looking to deepen my knowledge fo machine learning by writing machine learning alogrithems from scratch.
-I will in general only use numpy to write these algorithems and I will use matplotlib to vsiualise the data and progress where appropriate.
+In this repository I am looking to deepen my knowledge fo machine learning.
+I will be doing this in a few different ways, the first is to rebuild common machine learning algorithms from scratch.
+The Second is by putting it to use taking datasets that I can find doing analysis on them, sometimes using my own code sometimes using pre made libraries.

 ## Regression
-To begin with I have written up 4 notebooks that cover linear, logistic, multiliniear and polynomial regression.
+To begin with I have written up 4 notebooks that cover creating linear, logistic, multiliniear and polynomial regression algorithms from scratch.

 ## Decision Trees
-The next project I attempted was to write a decision tree from scratch, thus far I have created a classifier tree.
+Here I put together a decision tree algorithm to classify data.

+## Projects

+To put the work above to use in this folder I will use the algorithms and pre made libraries to perform data analysis.
+Thus far I have completed 2 projects:

+A mushroom classification project that classifies mushrooms into poisonous and non poisonous,

+A credit card fraud detector algorithm.